-We’re two decades past the ‘90s, but one thing is certain: The half-up high ponytail will always be on-trend.
-To give your half-up look a ‘90s feel, be sure to secure your ponytail as high as you can on top of your head and loosen the strands framing your face.
-Complete your look with a few spritzes of hairspray like Shu Uemura Art Of Hair’s Sheer Lacquer Hairspray.
+We’re two decades past the ‘90s, but one thing is sure: The half-up high ponytail will always be on-trend.
+If you prefer to soften the look, secure your ponytail as high as you can on top of your head and loosen the strands framing your face.
+Complete your ‘do with a few spritzes of hairspray like Pureology Style + Protect Lock It Down Hairspray.

-No, these aren’t your quarantine bangs gone wrong.
 Unlike modern fringe trends that graze your eyebrows, baby bangs typically fall about an inch from the front of your hairline.
-If you’re looking to make a serious statement with your cut, this is the ‘90s trend for you.
+If you want to make a serious statement with your cut, this is the ‘90s trend for you.

 High Ponytail With Scrunchie

-Maybe I’m biased because I have a drawer full of scrunchies, but this throwback hair accessory trend is one of the most popular revived ‘90s trends of the past few years.
-That, and they’re the easiest way to add a simple ‘90s touch to any hairstyle.
-If you’re looking for an easy look to get you started, try a high ponytail.
+Maybe we’re biased because we have a drawer full of scrunchies, but this throwback hair accessory is one of the most popular revived ‘90s trends of the past few years.
+They’re one of the easiest ways to add a simple ‘90s touch to any hairstyle.
+Try a high ponytail if you’re looking for an easy look to get started.

-Long layered cuts and choppy layers have stolen the spotlight in recent years, but in the ‘90s, blunt bobs were all the rage.
+In recent years, long layered cuts and choppy layers have stolen the spotlight, but in the ‘90s, blunt bobs were all the rage.
 If you don’t love the idea of an ear-length bob, go for a slightly longer variation of the classic style with a blunt lob.
 A lob can warm you up to the idea of shorter strands while maintaining some length.

-Whether you were a rockstar-loving teen in the ‘90s or just admire the decade’s grungy hair looks, ask your stylist for a shoulder-length haircut with shaggy layers for an easy way to wear the trend in 2020.
+Obsessed with ‘90s hairstyles grunge?
+Whether you were a rockstar-loving teen in the ‘90s or just admire the decade’s grungy hair looks, ask your stylist for a shoulder-length haircut with shaggy layers for an easy way to wear the trend in 2021.
 Use a texturizing spray like L'Oréal Professionnel Tecni.Art Next Day Hair Dry Finishing Spray to give your mane a tousled, disheveled look.

+Searching for black ‘90s hairstyles?
 While Bantu knots have long been a go-to style for women with natural hair, these small, coiled buns were a favorite of ‘90s stars, and we’re seeing a major resurgence in recent years.
 The best part?
-Bantu knots leave you with stunning waves or curls upon taking them out, depending on your hair texture.
+Depending on your hair texture, Bantu knots leave you with stunning waves or curls upon taking them out.

 If you’re looking for a fun and simple way to channel your inner ‘90s girl, space buns are the perfect way to do so.
 Click here to find out exactly how to achieve the look.